iCloud: Troubleshooting Find My iPhone, iPad, iPod touch, or Mac

-Note: Your device's last known location will be available for a day.
-After 24 hours you will no longer be able to see this last known location if the device is offline or otherwise unable to connect to Find My iPhone to provide an updated location.
+Note: Your device's last known location will be available for one day.
+After 24 hours, you will no longer be able to see this last known location if the device is offline or otherwise unable to connect to Find My iPhone to provide an updated location.

 Location circle is too large to be useful

-- Your iPhone, iPad, iPod touch, or Mac is still determining a more accurate location or is unable to provide a more accurate location.
-Wait a few minutes and refresh the map to try again.
+This can occur if your iPhone, iPad, iPod touch, or Mac is still determining a more accurate location or is unable to provide a more accurate location.
+Wait a few minutes and refresh the map again.

 Issues with displaying a message

 This can occur if your device has been offline since the message was sent.
 See the General Issues section above for more information.
 Once the message is displayed on your device, you will receive a confirmation email at your primary Apple ID address.

 Unable to turn off sound sent to a device

 If a sound is sent to a device, the sound will play until you click OK on the Find My iPhone alert message, the device is turned off, or two minutes have passed.
 Devices set to mute, and that have Do Not Disturb set to On, will still play the sound alert.